RBusarow/Dispatch/docs/dokka/core/dispatch.core/kotlinx.coroutines.-coroutine-scope/async-main-immediate.md

 Creates a coroutine and returns its future result as an implementation of [Deferred](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-deferred/index.html).

-Extracts the [DispatcherProvider](../-dispatcher-provider/index.md) from the [CoroutineScope](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-coroutine-scope/index.html) receiver, then uses its **default** [CoroutineDispatcher](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-coroutine-dispatcher/index.html) property (`coroutineContext.dispatcherProvider.mainImmediate`) to call `async(...)`.
+Extracts the [DispatcherProvider](../-dispatcher-provider/index.md) from the [CoroutineScope](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-coroutine-scope/index.html) receiver, then uses its **mainImmediate** [CoroutineDispatcher](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-coroutine-dispatcher/index.html) property (`coroutineContext.dispatcherProvider.mainImmediate`) to call `async(...)`.

 The `mainImmediate` property always corresponds to the `DispatcherProvider` of the current `CoroutineScope`.